samsmithcodes/environment-banner/README.md

 ## Development

-To develop the package, you should first setup a clean Laravel project and then create a new directory called `packages`.
+To develop the package, you should first setup a clean Laravel project and then create a new directory called `packages/samsmithcodes/environment-banner`.

 Then, checkout this repository into that directory.